yinflight/adaptive-cruise-control/README.md

 # Adaptive Cruise Control with PID control

+The ACC determines the control value and passes it to the drive system which handles the vehicle dynamics and the vehicle response

+rewrite

 Adaptive cruise control (ACC) is a control system that modifies the speed of the ego vehicle in response to conditions on the road.
 The ACC operates in two modes: speed control and spacing control.
 The control goal varies depending on which mode is set.
 The inter-vehicle distance is maintained with a constant value.
 The goal of the system is to maintain the desired distance without causing a collision, keeping the maximum acceleration and minimum deceleration within specified limits (to guarantee safety etc).

 customer feedback: